 Don’t count me out of the challenge just yet, though.
 The search begins for the stair runner, and there are more walls to paint to really give this makeover some extra pop.

-Remember to head over to Kit”s blog to check out her latest update as well as a few other challengers:
+Remember to check out a few other challengers: